+OMBUDS OFFICE

 TERMS OF REFERENCE

 McMaster University is committed to the just, fair and equitable treatment of each and every member of the University community.
 In keeping with this commitment, the University joined with the McMaster Student Union (MSU) in 1998 to support the development of a jointly funded Ombuds Office.